gpoore/codebraid/README.md

   any omitted chunks.
 This ensures that what is displayed is always consistent with what was executed.

-  If content is copied from another `cb.paste` code chunk, only a single code chunk can be copied.
+  If content is copied from another `cb-paste` code chunk, only a single code chunk can be copied.
 This reduces the indirection that is possible when displaying the output of code that has been executed.
 This restriction may be removed in the future.

-* `.cb.run` — Run code and interpret any printed content (stdout) as Markdown.
+* `.cb-run` — Run code and interpret any printed content (stdout) as Markdown.
   Also insert stderr verbatim if it exists.
 When a Jupyter kernel is used, rich output like plots or LaTeX is also displayed.